-The self-proclaimed Islamic State (IS) has not concealed its violent hatred of other religious groups—rather, it has broadcast its extremist ideology far and wide.
+The self-proclaimed Islamic State (IS), elements of which remain active today, has not concealed its violent hatred of other religious groups—rather, it has broadcast its extremist ideology far and wide.
 Many of its victims were targeted because they belonged to ethnic or religious minorities.

 The most effective way to prevent genocide is to identify and act upon early warning signs.
 Those include the existence of potential perpetrators—a person or group with the motives and capacity to commit mass atrocities.
 In this case, IS left no doubt about its intentions.
 It even used violent acts as a tool for recruiting more fighters.